sonicwall/shim-review/README.md

 An authorized reviewer will initiate contact verification by sending each security contact a PGP-encrypted email containing random words.
 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.
 *******************************************************************************
-- Name:
+- Name: Shane OHanlon
-- Position:
+- Position: Engineering Manager
-- Email address:
+- Email address: sohanlon@sonicwall.com
-- PGP key fingerprint:
+- PGP key fingerprint: F3B2 8CB6 5FCB 75F8 4197 90C6 2977 8520 22EC 2859

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably